hanegraaff/stock-advisor-infrastructure/README.md

 ## Application namespace

-It is possible to create multiple instances of the Stock advisor infrastrcture by using a namespace that is used to prefix the resources and exports created by this automation.
+It is possible to create multiple instances of the Stock advisor infrastructure by using a namespace that is used to prefix the resources and exports created by this automation.

 The namespace is defined inside ```app.py``` and is currently set to ```sa```